Version: 1.2

 13.3 Governing Law

-This DPA is governed by the same law as the Agreement, except that the SCCs are governed by the law of the EU Member State where the data exporter is established.
+- The SCCs are governed by the law of the EU Member State where the data exporter is established, as specified in the SCCs

 Annex I: Details of Processing